Detecting active L\'evy particles using differential dynamic microscopy: Introduction

-Nevertheless, identification of algebraic scaling from experimental data is a notoriously challenging problem~\cite{benhamou_how_2007,petrovskii_variation_2011}.
+Nevertheless, detection of algebraic scaling from experimental data is a notoriously challenging problem~\cite{benhamou_how_2007,petrovskii_variation_2011}.
 Power laws suggest scale invariance.
-Its identification requires measurements over the order-of-magnitude variation in spatiotemporal scales, which is generally a challenging experimental task.
-Indeed, the consequence of the L\'evy walk of \textit{E. coli} has not been confirmed on a large scale.
+Their identification requires measurements over the order-of-magnitude variation in spatiotemporal scales, which is generally a challenging experimental task.
+Indeed, the consequences of the L\'evy walk in \textit{E. coli} have not been confirmed on large scales.
 A recent experimental characterization observes a diffusive regime~\cite{kurzthaler2024characterization} on a length scale of the order of 400 $\upmu$m, contradicting the expectation of a L\'evy walk.

 Differential dynamic microscopy (DDM) is a high-throughput method that can simultaneously access scales across 2 orders of magnitude~\cite{Wilson:2011,Martinez:2012,kurzthaler2024characterization,zhao2024quantitative}, and thus has the potential to overcome experimental challenges.
 DDM measures the intermediate scattering function (ISF) of particles, defined as